anthcourtney/ansible-role-cis-amazon-linux/README.md

 At present, only the Level 1 items of the benchmark are implemented.
 Level 2 items will be added as time permits.

+The following checks have not been implemented:

+* 4.2.1.2.
+The determination of what should be logged and the destination of messsages is environment specific.
+* 4.2.2.2.
+The determination of what should be logged and the destination of messages is environment specific.

 License
 -------